Biltmore Wines: Cheers for Each Tier!

 Featured image: Strada Romana à Bordighera by Claude Monet, 1884

-Meet the team that handcrafts Biltmore wines here at the estate in Asheville, North Carolina.
-With old-world skill and new-world passion for their craft, they’re taking Biltmore’s winemaking philosophy of creating approachable vintages and varietals to new heights in the industry.
+Meet our winemaker who handcrafts Biltmore wines here at the estate in Asheville, North Carolina.
+With old-world skill and new-world passion for her craft, Sharon Fenchak and her team are taking Biltmore’s winemaking philosophy of creating approachable vintages to new heights in the industry.

-Sharon Fenchak has served as Biltmore’s Winemaker and Vice President since 2018.
-In addition to handcrafting Biltmore’s award-winning wines, her responsibilities include oversight of Biltmore’s vineyard, partnerships with local and west coast partners, and the production team that creates more than 150,000 cases of wine annually.
+In addition to handcrafting Biltmore’s award-winning wines, Sharon Fenchak’s responsibilities include oversight of Biltmore’s vineyard, partnerships with local and west coast partners, and the production team that creates more than 150,000 cases of wine annually.

 After high school, Sharon joined the United States Army as a Communications Specialist.
 While stationed in Vicenza, Italy, she discovered a new appreciation and a growing passion for wine—particularly the sparkling moscato for which the region is noted.